GFelberg/AntiCurse/README.md

 # AntiCurse ❌ (1.11x - 1.20x)

 ## English: :earth_americas:
-AntiCurse is a simple plugin to remove curses from an item.
+AntiCurse is a simple plugin made for Minecraft which has the ability to remove curses from an item.

 ![AntiCurse](https://github.com/GFelberg/AntiCurse/assets/41524430/0886fff4-4c35-4977-9d00-36d3696a0854)